MarceloLandaverde/udacity-capstone-project/starter_file/README.md

 This file contains different pre-process functions which will be then imported from the train.py file

 - train.py:
-This file imports the functions
+This file imports the functions from the pre-process file and wraps all of them into a function which is then call the "clean_data" fuction.
+In addition to the clean data function the script applies the following steps:
+  - Scales the independent variables
+  - Splits the data into train and test
+  - Performs a logist regression

 ### Access